pghalliday/grunt-mocha-test/README.md

 };
 ```

-The following mocha options are supported
+The following mocha options have also been tested

 - grep
 - ui